 - Give later: It’s important to remember that the need for support doesn’t end when media coverage dies down.
 As time goes by, donations slack, and relief efforts and organizations struggle.
 It takes time, hard work and money to recover after things like fires and storms.
 You can make a difference by setting up a recurring grant from your Giving Fund to provide ongoing support during the critical months and years ahead.

-- Give non-cash assets: If you really want to step up your support, consider giving non-cash assets such as appreciated securities, business interests, and real estate.
+- Give non-cash assets: If you really want to step up your support, consider giving non-cash assets.
+Appreciated securities are a simple and quick way to get started (business interests and real estate are other options that require advanced planning).
 These types of tax-efficient donations may help you reduce or eliminate capital gains taxes, get a larger deduction, and give more overall to provide relief through grants to Christian nonprofits and other charities.

-- Give with confidence: When disaster strikes, NCF can help you avoid scams and frauds.
-For example, we provide links to carefully selected, on-the-ground charities that are actively mobilizing volunteers, supplies, and critical support for victims.
-On our site, you can also find information from our local NCF teams as they work with those on the front lines of relief.
+- Give with confidence: When disaster strikes, NCF can help you avoid scams and fraud.
+NCF reviews every charity to ensure they are IRS-approved and ready to receive grants, so you can be confident that your support is going to legitimate organizations.
+At times, we also provide lists of carefully selected, on-the-ground charities that are actively mobilizing volunteers, supplies, and critical support for victims.
+Finally, you can always connect with one of our local NCF teams as they work with those on the front lines of relief.

 - Set a disaster relief giving goal for the future: Many natural disasters are recurring and cyclical.
 Hurricane season comes around every fall, and wildfires are always a threat in the summer.
 Consider setting a giving goal for seasons of distress by scheduling a future grant recommendation for your favorite relief organizations during these critical windows.